michaelkargl/PresenceCube/docs/zube/blog/2019-05-28-docusaurus-with-gitlab-pages.md

 tags: [ today-i-learned, docusaurus, gitlab, ci/cd, gitlab-pages, lunrjs, gatsby, algolia, docsearch, static-site-generators, devops ]
 ---

-At times it is hard to keep track of your own learnings, findings, notes and achievements.
+At times, it is hard to keep track of your own learnings , findings, notes and achievements.
 When building a project from scratch, one has to deal with problems as they arise.
 Sometimes these problems are just small, googleable, problems easily solved in 5 minutes.
 There are, however, problems that can take weeks, months or even years to solve.
 These problems often tend to shadow the little things.
-Todays task was to find a way to document learnings big and small to make the invisible more visible....
+Today's task was to find a way to document learnings big and small to make the invisible more visibl e....

 <!--truncate-->